 Also, incision and drainage does not address the root of the problem, which requires the removal of the cyst.
 If a doctor employs this technique, the cyst will more than likely reoccur and may again become inflamed.

 A minor surgical procedure called excision is the best treatment for cysts such as epidermoid cysts.
-Excision involves removing the entire cyst, and it is the most effective treatment.
+Excision involves removing the entire cyst, and it is the

 A doctor typically avoids excision when the cyst has signs of inflammation and infection.
-They usually wait a minimum of 4–6 weeks for the inflammation to resolve before removing the cyst.
+They usually wait a

 When inflammation is acute, a person may benefit from prescription medication, such as antibiotics.